Being and Time: Background

-Richard Wolin notes that the work "implicitly adopted the critique of mass society" epitomized earlier by Søren Kierkegaard and Friedrich Nietzsche.
+Richard Wolin notes that the work "implicitly adopted the critique of mass society" epitomised earlier by Søren Kierkegaard and Friedrich Nietzsche.
 "Elitist complaints about the 'dictatorship of public opinion' were common currency to the German mandarins of the twenties," according to Jürgen Habermas (1989).
-Wolin writes that Being and Time is "suffused by a sensibility derived from secularized Protestantism" and its stress on original sin.
-The human condition is portrayed as "essentially a curse."
+Wolin writes that Being and Time is "suffused by a sensibility derived from secularized Protestantism" and its stress on original sin, and that the human condition is portrayed as "essentially a curse."
 Wolin cites the work's extended emphasis on "emotionally laden concepts" like guilt, conscience, angst and death.

 The book is likened to a secularized version of Martin Luther's project, which aimed to turn Christian theology back to an earlier and more "original" phase.
 Taking this view, John D. Caputo notes that Heidegger made a systematic study of Luther in the 1920s after training for 10 years as a Catholic theologian.
 Similarly, Hubert Dreyfus likens Division II of the volume to a secularized version of Kierkegaard's Christianity.
 Almost all central concepts of Being and Time are derived from Augustine, Luther, and Kierkegaard, according to Christian Lotz.

-The critic George Steiner argues that Being and Time is a product of the crisis of German culture following Germany's defeat in World War I. In this respect Steiner compared it to Ernst Bloch's The Spirit of Utopia (1918), Oswald Spengler's The Decline of the West (1918), Franz Rosenzweig's The Star of Redemption (1921), Karl Barth's The Epistle to the Romans (1922), and Adolf Hitler's Mein Kampf (1925).

 In terms of structure, Being and Time consists of the lengthy two-part introduction, followed by Division One, the "Preparatory Fundamental Analysis of Dasein," and Division Two, "Dasein and Temporality."
 Heidegger originally planned to write a separate, second volume, but quickly abandoned the project.
 The unwritten "second half" was to include a critique of Western philosophy.